 Food Image Source – Shutterstock.
-I used to do this is in Bangalore, explore the food joints and then write the short reviews for them.
-Doing this for the first time for the restaurants I have tried in Gurgaon in last 17 months.
+I used to do this is in Bangalore, explore the food joints and then write short reviews for them.
+Doing this for the first time for the restaurants I have tried in Gurgaon in the last 17 months.
 Here are some of my Gourmet Gurgaon discoveries.

 Exploring Gourmet Gurgaon